glondu/belenios/doc/election_test_scenario_1_specification.md

 ## Note about verification

-Verifications all along the process is done using command line tools `belenios-tool verify` and `belenios-tool verify-diff`:
+Verifications all along the process is done using command line tools `belenios-tool election verify` and `belenios-tool election verify-diff`:

-    - `belenios-tool verify` does a static verification (it verifies that vote data at current time is coherent)
+    - `belenios-tool election verify` does a static verification (it verifies that vote data at current time is coherent)
-    - `belenios-tool verify-diff` does a dynamic verification (it verifies that current state of vote data is a possible/legitimate evolution of a vote data snapshot that has been saved during a previous step of the process)
+    - `belenios-tool election verify-diff` does a dynamic verification (it verifies that current state of vote data is a possible/legitimate evolution of a vote data snapshot that has been saved during a previous step of the process)

 ## Detailed steps of the Test Scenario 1 process